 The cruise ship market has an extended demand for system availability and safety measures, especially when it comes to large public areas where crowds assemble.
 In an emergency, it's critical structured, clear to follow evacuation directions are given.
 Vocia is capable of meeting and exceeding that requirement.

 - 7 Paging Stations to provide live pages from the Bar, Bridge, Casino, Pool, Restaurant, Security and Theater.

-- 2 Emergency Paging Stations to provide live pages from the Bridge/Helm and the Security office.
+- 2 Emergency Paging Stations to provide live paging from the Bridge/Helm and Security room.

 - 6 music sources available to entertainment and dining Zones

 - Automatic level adjustment depending on background noise in the Restaurant and Casino Zones

 - An interface with the fire and emergency detection system to enable the use of the paging system for emergency evacuation